CFiggers/juno/README.md

 3. Run `$ janet janet-new.janet new hello-world`

-4. See a new directory folder created with the :
+4. See a new directory folder created with the arg you passed to the `new` subcommand:

 ```bash
 $ ls